PLAN YOUR VISIT TO CAHOKIA MOUNDS

 Orientation Theater and Exhibit Gallery

-The orientation show City of the Sun is shown each hour and on the half hour from 9:30 a.m. to 4:00 p.m.
+Normally, the orientation show City of the Sun (The theatre is temporarily closed.
+You may watch the show by clicking on this link.) is shown each hour and on the half hour from 9:30 a.m. to 4:00 p.m.
 There is no admission fee, but a suggested donation is $7.00 for adults, $5.00 for seniors, $2.00 for students, and $15.00 for families.
+However, the gallery and theater are closed for renovations

 Please Note: Groups which are not scheduled in advance will have to wait until there is an opening to accommodate them in the Theater and Exhibit Gallery.